JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 ```

 ### 3) A participant who has tried ‘hard’ drugs (heroin, crack, meth) at least once in their lives.
-The final dataset was for participants who engaged in very risky behaviour.
+<p align="justify">The final dataset was for participants who engaged in very risky behaviour.
 While many drugs in this study can be viewed as party drugs that are used infrequently – heroin, crack and methamphetamine are extremely addictive and dangerous substances.
-The dataset has 579 positives and 1306 negatives.
+The dataset has 579 positives and 1306 negatives.</p>

 ```python
 # Dataset 3: Tried hard drugs (heroin, crack or meth) at least once